-We are proud to offer organic products because organic agricultural practices ensure USDA organic seal Standards & Certification the long-term health of life on our planet, including the soil, plants, animals, and people.
-Today, all Kalona SuperNatural™ products carry the USDA Certified Organic seal, which means that they have been grown and processed in accordance with rigorous, national organic standards.
-The seal also guarantees that an accredited, third-party certifying agency has inspected the farms and processing plants to ensure full compliance with these standards.
-The USDA Certified Organic seal guarantees:
+We are proud that ALL Kalona SuperNatural™ products are certified organic.
+The USDA Organic standard is still the preminant certification for sustainable agriculture.
+Organic farming ensures the long-term health of life on our planet, including the soil, plants, animals, and people.
+The USDA Organic seal guarantees that an accredited, third party agency has inspected the farms and processing facilities to ensure full compliance with these standards.

 - No toxic and persistent pesticides, insecticides, herbicides, or fungicides